Skip to main content

 Great Blue Heron, Hay Island Park in Neguac

-Leave your vehicle at one of the parking lots and take a walk along the shore and out to a sandbar that makes a great beach.
-There is a boardwalk that loops around a small marsh near the lighthouse but it has fallen into disrepair.
+Leave your vehicle at one of the parking lots and take a walk along the shore and out to a sandbar.
+The sandbar makes a great beach.
+There is a boardwalk that loops around a small marsh near the lighthouse.
 The trail along the shore provides many views of the outer Miramichi Bay.
 Look for wading birds in the marsh.
 There is so much to explore on such a small island.
 Get trail maps and more details on the Hiking NB trail page.

 8. IRVING NATURE PARK IN SAINT JOHN